 Have you ever looked in the honey jar and found your honey has solidified?
 Over time, raw honey forms crystals, and becomes solid, a process known as crystallization.

+Before we get into our article, you may be curious as to why honey crystallizes in the first place.
+Well, it's rather simple and it mainly depends on the sugar content of your honey.
 The higher the sugar content of honey (especially over 70%), the faster it will crystallize.
 Crystallized honey may be fun to eat with a spoon, but it’s no good for using in recipes or spreading on bread.

 What should you do to get it back in its original liquid state?